What are Symptoms of Mold Allergies?

 - Prevent mildew accumulation within the home or building.
 Due to the amount of moisture and bacteria in these areas, bacteria will thrive, including: basements, crawlspaces, laundry areas, and bathrooms.

 - Use air conditioning unit with HEPA filter.
 The HEPA filter will be able to trap all floating mold spores while the traditional air cleaners will only reach a specific area.
 However, be careful to keep it away from heat, ozone, or electrostatic-related appliances.

 While there are a number of measures you can take to prevent mold growth within your home or building, sometimes it cannot be avoided.
 However, you should never try to remove it yourself, especially if you are allergic to it.
 This is because any home remedies will not only be ineffective but actually irritate the mold and cause it to spread further.

 In order to have it completely removed, it is best to hire a mold remediation professional.
 They will be able to apply unique products that are designed to remove the mold at its source.
-ServiceMaster is known as one of the most effective and efficient professionals for treating mold.
+Mold specialists are effective and efficient at treating mold.
 Not only will the technicians remove it completely, but they will also restore damage sustained within the building materials as well as identify areas at future growth.
 Contact your local provider today to get a free estimate for any mold growth on your property.